Lej77/firefox-session-ui/README.md

 ## Usage

 You can build the app from source or you can try the web version at <https://lej77.github.io/firefox-session-ui/>.
-To use the app you need to browse and select a Firefox sessionstore file usually stored inside your Firefox profile directory and named `sessionstore.jsonlz4` or `sessionstore-backups/recovery.jsonlz4`  (when the browser is running).
+To use the app you need to browse and select a Firefox sessionstore file usually stored inside your Firefox profile directory and named `sessionstore.jsonlz4` (when the browser has exited gracefully) or `sessionstore-backups/recovery.jsonlz4`  (when the browser is running).

 Useful links about Firefox's sessionstore file: